sa-utah/sautah/_src/meetings.md

   day: Monday
   time_start: 6 PM
   time_end: 7 PM
   address: WOMEN ONLY, No men please.
-Call for address or leave a voicemail
+Call for address and leave a voicemail
   notes: |-
     WOMEN ONLY, No men please.
 Meeting is held every other week.
 Call for address and leave a voicemail: Kristine 740-338-4062